 Furthermore, with respect to the above-mentioned debate regarding the expiry of mandates of management board members, the Polish legislature is currently working on a major amendment to the CCC (the draft CCC Amendment).
 The latest draft of the planned amendment includes a new provision that confirms the interpretation of the Supreme Court ruling from 2016.
 Once the anticipated changes are adopted by the Polish legislature, this debate will be finally brought to an end.
-The draft CCC Amendment has not yet reached Parliament but is still being processed at government level.
+The draft CCC Amendment was submitted to Parliament on 23 August 2021 and is still being processed (verification by a parliamentary subcommittee).

 The articles of association may provide for a joint term of office of the management board members.
 If that is the case, the mandates of all members generally expire at the same time, even if a particular management board member was appointed during the term of office.